 About the Project:

-The River Road Unitarian Universalist (River Road UU) Church is a welcoming congregation, a green sanctuary, and has been serving the Bethesda, MD community since 1959.
-River Road UU Church is installing 142.7 kW of solar PV energy on the roof, which will produce 149,600 kWh of clean, renewable solar energy throughout the first twelve months of use.
+The River Road Unitarian Universalist (River Road UU) Congregation is a welcoming congregation, a green sanctuary, and has been serving the Bethesda, MD community since 1959.
+River Road UU Congregation is installing 142.7 kW of solar PV energy on the roof, which will produce 149,600 kWh of clean, renewable solar energy throughout the first twelve months of use.

 Over the next 20 years, the solar PV system, which will be installed by Aurora Energy, will avoid the consumption of 2,854,054 kWh of energy not sourced from the local utility provider, mitigating 2,023 metric tons of carbon dioxide, greenhouse gas emissions.
 These energy savings will lead to a projected savings of $105,868 over 20 years in reduced electricity bills for the church.